 What is a limiting belief?

 A limiting belief is a false or negative belief you hold about yourself.
-Self-limiting beliefs are bad because they’re a type of core belief that can prevent you from reaching your full potential.
+They are bad because they’re a type of core belief that can prevent you from reaching your full potential by keeping you in a fixed mindset instead of a growth mindset.

 For instance, when you have self-limiting beliefs, you may not even try to achieve your goals because you don't believe that you can.
 It may become a self-fulfilling prophecy where you end up not achieving anything because you didn't believe that you could.

-To reach your full potential, it’s crucial to identify and change limiting beliefs.
+To reach your full potential, it’s crucial to identify and change limiting beliefs and acquire a new belief system.
 Once you do this, you’ll be able to see what’s truly possible for you.
+Your state of mind will be different and your behavior will change.

 What are the top 10 self-limiting beliefs and how do you change them?

-Now that you know what a limiting belief is, let's talk about the top 10 self-limiting beliefs and how to overcome limiting beliefs like these ones listed below!
+Now that you know what this type of thinking is, let's talk about the top 10 self-limiting beliefs.
+Plus how to overcome limiting beliefs like the ones listed below!

 1. "I can't do this."